zoffixznet/perl6.party/post/Perl-6-Colonpairoscopy.md

 Since parameters need some sort of a variable to bind their stuff to, pretty much all other forms of colonpairs are not available for use in parameters.
-This means that you can't, for example, declare sigilles named parameters and must instead explicitly use the [`is raw` trait](https://docs.perl6.org/type/Signature#index-entry-trait__is_raw) to get the rawness:
+This means that you can't, for example, declare sigilless named parameters and must instead explicitly use the [`is raw` trait](https://docs.perl6.org/type/Signature#index-entry-trait__is_raw) to get the rawness:

     sub meow (\foo, :$bar is raw) {